October 23, 2025

 Customer Lifetime Value

 User Lifetime Value is the average amount of revenue that a given user brings to your business overall.
-This metric will help you identify which users’ segments are the most valuable for your business (See: User segmentation, or how to make your analytics effortless).
+This metric, often analyzed through behavioral segmentation, will help you identify which users’ groups are the most valuable for your business (See: User segmentation, or how to make your analytics effortless).
 Use the high-LTV customers’ journey as a templated to increase conversions, create targeted campaigns, or improve trials registration.

 1. Set your business goals.